MAECProject/MAECProject.github.io/documentation/idioms/package_creation/index.md

 Next, let's create a basic [Malware Subject](/data-model/{{site.current_version}}/maecPackage/MalwareSubjectType), for capturing the identity of some malware instance.
 This will require populating two fields:

 1.	*id*.
-As with the Package, the id field is required and should follow the form "maec-namespace-entity_type-unique_identifier".
+As with the Package, the id field is required and should follow the form "maec-namespace-malware_subject-unique_identifier".

 2.	*Malware_Instance_Object_Attributes*.
 The [Malware_Instance_Object_Attributes](/data-model/{{site.current_version}}/cybox/ObjectType) field captures the identity of the malware instance that the Malware Subject characterizes.
 Its base type is the [CybOX ObjectType](/data-model/{{site.current_version}}/cybox/ObjectType), and therefore it has an extension point via its [Properties](/data-model/{{site.current_version}}/cyboxCommon/ObjectPropertiesType) field where the properties of one of the CybOX defined objects may be used.